gdsfactory/gdsfactory/docs/tests.md

     - `pp/components/test_ports.py` stores all port locations in a CSV file

-I reccommend that you also write tests for the new cells that you write.
+I recommend that you also write tests for the new cells that you write.
 See for example the tests in the [ubc PDK](https://github.com/gdsfactory/ubc)